syncfusion-content/windowsforms-docs/WindowsForms/Sparkline/Overview.md

 ### Types of Sparklines

 Presently, SyncfusionSparkLine control supports three types of Sparklines and the sparkline control must be bound to a data source.
-It supports a variety of datasource such as DataTable and any component that implements the interface IEumerable, ICollection, IList.
+It supports a variety of datasource such as DataTable and any component that implements the interface IEnumerable, ICollection, IList.

 * Line
 * Column